orise-robotics/ros2-docker-devel/README.md

 We recommend you to try [vscode_ros2_ws](https://github.com/orise-robotics/vscode_ros2_ws), a vscode workspace with all the tools needed to develop ROS2 packages in ORise's development containers with ease.

+To be able to pull/push private repositories with SSH keys available in the host environment, the user needs to add the private key to ssh-agent by running `ssh-add PRIVATE_KEY_PATH`.

 ## Test in a Container

 The script `run_test.sh` starts a test container given the target ROS distro, then test the target package selected from the provided source list ([vcstools](https://github.com/dirk-thomas/vcstool) format).
 For example: